David H. Kinder, RFC®, ChFC, CLU

 Even your "fiduciary securities advisor" can still earn commissions.

 Below is a paragraph of the disclosure of a friend of mine's Registered Investment Advisor firm's ADV Part 2.
 This is a required disclosure document that is required to give to each client who engages with that firm for their services.

 This paragraph shows their intention to act as a fiduciary to ensure that whatever is recommended will meet the client's best interest standards regardless of compensation.

 Shouldn't EVERY ethical agent be doing the same?
 Yet, the RIA firms get to tout how much "better" they are because they are "fiduciaries".
 Give me a break.
 It's a marketing tactic, nothing else.
 This is why I refer to them as Fiduciary Securities Advisors.

 I will answer the question this way: I am a fiduciary educator.
 My job is to share with you how wealth works and consider how wealth works in the kind of financial plan you want to have for you, your family, and your retirement.
 I will show you the consequences of your decisions and allow YOU to make educated and informed decisions that feel right to you.

 Then I will show you what's possible and have YOU make a complete and fully informed decision based on what you want in your financial life.
 If you DO want what I share with you... great!
 I will earn a commission on your business.

 If you DON'T want what I share with you... great!
+The IRS and the investment advisors you work with will earn a HUGE commission on your business too.
 We will part on friendly terms knowing that I did my job to share with you what's possible, and you decided NOT to move forward with me.
 That's okay!